Sumedhn97/DragonSnap/README.md

 ## License

 DragonSnap is licensed under the MIT license.
+For more information, please refer to the [license](LICENSE) file in the repository.